Sue Black is the first Arizona State Parks Board Executive Director to be sworn in as an appointed public officer for the State of Arizona.

 He established the Continuous Quality Improvement group within the Arizona Department of Health Services, mentoring many Agency employees to apply the concepts of Lean into their areas, improving both internal efficiencies and improved mission outcomes to the AZ public.
-Most recently, Bernie assisted the Government Transformation Office to facilitate the improvement of over 40 processes within 25 cabinet agencies resulting in an average 65% reduction in permit/license lead times.
-Bernie firmly believes respect for people to be a fundamental pillar in any cultural transformation.
-Bernie is currently a Lean Leader within the Government Transformation Office, helping to implement the Arizona Management System based upon Lean principles throughout the State enterprise.
+Most recently, Sanden assisted the Government Transformation Office to facilitate the improvement of over 40 processes within 25 cabinet agencies resulting in an average 65 percent reduction in permit/license lead times.
+Sanden firmly believes respect for people to be a fundamental pillar in any cultural transformation.
+Sanden is currently a Lean Leader within the Government Transformation Office, helping to implement the Arizona Management System based upon Lean principles throughout the State enterprise.

-Bernie is an avid hiker, camper, backpacker and landscape photographer living in the Phoenix AZ metropolitan area since 1981.
-He has a son and daughter both born and raised in Arizona.
+Sanden has a Bachelor of Science in Chemical Engineering from Arizona State University and Master of Business Administration from Keller School of Management.
+He is an avid hiker, camper, backpacker and landscape photographer living in the Phoenix AZ metropolitan area since 1981.
+He has a son and daughter, both born and raised in Arizona.

 Term Expires 07/2020

 Orme Lewis, Jr. is currently a semi-retired real estate advisor/broker and is the sole proprietor of Select Investements.
 LLC.